Dimers and Imaginary geometry

 Combining the above lemma with \cref{T:winding_continuum} and \cref{lem:quantitative_two_pt}, we can find a sequence $T(\delta)$ (depending on the $v_i$'s) going to infinity slowly enough such that whenever $T(\delta) \le T_i(\delta) \le T(\delta) + 1/20$,

-Using the previous lemma with the full coupling of \cref{lem:exp_tail}, we can control the $k$-point function for the winding up to the endpoint. \begin{prop} For all $k$, for all domains $D$ with locally connected boundary, for all $v^\delta_1, \ldots, v^\delta_k \in D$ converging to $x_1, \ldots, x_k$,
+Using the previous lemma with the full coupling of \cref{lem:exp_tail}, we can control the $k$-point function for the winding up to the endpoint, which is the key step in the proof of \cref{thm:main_details}. \begin{prop} For all $k$, for all bounded domains $D$ with locally connected boundary, for all $v^\delta_1, \ldots, v^\delta_k \in D$ converging to $x_1, \ldots, x_k$,

 Recall that the right hand side is a notation for the k-point function of a GFF with winding boundary condition, as in \cref{thm:main_details}. \end{prop}

 \begin{proof} By definition of our extension of $h^\d$ to $D$, we may assume without loss of generality that $v_i^\delta \in D^\d$ (this is one of the advantages of working with the Voronoi extension of $h^\d$ to $D$).
 We write $\gamma_i$ for $\gamma^\d_{v_i}$.
 If $\delta$ is small enough, one can apply the coupling of \cref{lem:exp_tail}.
 Focusing only on the paths from the $v_i$, we obtain random variables $I_1, \ldots, I_k$, all with exponential tails, and independent full plane loop-erased paths $\tilde\gamma_1, \ldots, \tilde\gamma_k$ such that